nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 🛑 You should not do this: Versions of Node.js prior to 12.x are End of Life and are now vulnerable to serious security exploits.

-If you're a security researcher needing to investigate Node.js prior to v12.22.x, feel free to contact me for help configuring.
+If you're a security researcher needing to investigate Node.js prior to v12.22.x, feel free to contact us for help configuring.

 ## Down the rabbit-hole